lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

    firefox https://manual.lubuntu.me

-You can also launch Firefox from the quick launch by default by left clicking on it.
+You can also launch Firefox from the quick launch by left clicking on the firefox icon.
 The icon for Firefox looks like a globe with a red fox circling around it.
+Yet another way to launch Firefox is to press the browser button on your keyboard.